-Always use this medicine exactly as described in this leaflet or as your doctor or pharmacist has told you.
-Check with your doctor or pharmacist if you are not sure.
+Always use medicinal oxygen exactly as your doctor has told you.
+You should check with your doctor or pharmacist if you are not sure.
 Under no circumstances should you yourself change the oxygen concentration administered to you or your child.